solliancenet/microsoft-mysql-developer-guide/artifacts/06-01-FunctionApp-DotNet/README.md

 - Select **C#** for the language
 - Select **Next**
 - For the name, type **AddCustomerFunction**
-- Select your project path
+- Select the project path
 - Select **Create**

     ![This image demonstrates how to create a new Azure Function from VS 2022.](./media/vs-new-function.png "New Azure Function")